Skip to Content

-Post Doctoral, Neurogenetics, S U N Y - BUFFALOPost Doctoral, Neurogenetics, S U N Y - STONY BROOKPost Doctoral, Neurogenetics, HARVARD UNIVERSITY
+Post Doctorate, Neurogenetics, S U N Y - BUFFALOPost Doctorate, Neurogenetics, S U N Y - STONY BROOKPost Doctorate, Neurogenetics, HARVARD UNIVERSITY

 "Auditory systems allow organisms to capitalize on information from sounds in the environment.
 We are interested in the molecular and cellular mechanisms of how organisms detect sound, and how they use the information from sounds to direct their behavior.

 We use Drosophila as a model system to examine these processes.
 The Drosophila male, when courting a female, extends one wing and vibrates it to sing the ""love song.""
 The female and the male both hear the love song with their antennae and respond in a sex-specific manner.
 In Drosophila we can combine genetics with behavioral and electrophysiological methods to dissect hearing mechanisms.
 We have identified mutant flies that no longer respond to sound.
 One of these mutants, called beethoven, disrupts the normal neuronal electrophysiology of Johnston’s organ, the ciliated mechanoreceptive organ in the antenna responsible for hearing.
 Identifying the gene product of beethoven and other such genes and examining their functional roles in hearing will provide new insights into auditory molecular mechanisms, not only in Drosophila, but perhaps in humans as well.